Parameterized Complexity of (d,r)-Domination via Modular Decomposition: A FPT algorithm for - parameterized by plus the demand

-\begin{lemma} $(d,1)$-\D\ is solvable in time $O(|V(G)| d (d+1)^{\mw})$. \end{lemma} \begin{proof}{} By observing that every vertex in the parse tree $T(G)$ has at least two children and there are exactly $|V(G)|$ leaves, we have that $T(G)$ has at most $|V(G)|-1$ internal vertices and the result in Lemma \ref{costAlg}.
-Hence, using the Algorithm \ref{algmwd} for each internal vertex, we can easily build in time $O(|V(G)| d (d+1)^{\mw})$ the optimal cost $c_V(d)$ of the solution for the root vertex, which corresponds to the size of the solution of the problem.
-The optimal set $S$ can be computed within the same time by a standard backtracking technique. \end{proof}
+\begin{lemma} $(d,1)$-\D\ is solvable in time $O(\mw^{2.5\mw+o(\mw)} d (d+1)^{\mw} |V(G)|\log|V(G)|)$. \end{lemma} \begin{proof}{} By observing that every vertex in the parse tree $T(G)$ has at least two children and there are exactly $|V(G)|$ leaves, we have that $T(G)$ has at most $|V(G)|-1$ internal vertices and the result in Lemma \ref{costAlg}.
+Hence, using the Algorithm \ref{algmwd}, for each internal vertex, we can easily build in time $O(\mw^{2.5\mw+o(\mw)} d (d+1)^{\mw} |V(G)|\log|V(G)|)$ the optimal cost $c_V(d)$ of the solution for the root vertex, which corresponds to the size of the solution of the problem.
+A standard backtracking technique can compute the optimal set $S$ within the same time. \end{proof}

-By Lemma \ref{th11} and by using the same arguments of the proof of Theorem \ref{thGeneral}, the following result holds. \begin{theorem} $(d,r)$-\D\ is solvable in time $O(|V(G)| d (d+1)^{\mw})$. \end{theorem}
+By Lemma \ref{th11} and by using the same arguments of the proof of Theorem \ref{thGeneral}, the following result holds. \begin{theorem} $(d,r)$-\D\ is solvable in time $O(\mw^{2.5\mw+o(\mw)} d (d+1)^{\mw} |V(G)|\log|V(G)|)$. \end{theorem}

-The next section shows a stronger result in case $d=1$.
+The next section shows a stronger result in case $d=1$. }